kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 while the spatial information is copied from the second object.

-If you want only a selection of all the available spatial maps, then you can restrict the reprojection with parameters *plimlo* and  *plimhi*.
+If you want only a selection of all the available spatial maps, then you can restrict the re-projection with parameters *plimlo* and  *plimhi*.
 These parameters are single pixel coordinates or tuples with pixel coordinates and each pixel coordinate represents a position on a non-spatial axis (a repeat axis) similar to the definition of a slice.
 Also it is possible to set the pixel limits of the output spatial structure with *pxlim* and *pylim*.
-Note that these correspond to the axis order of the spatial map to which we want to reproject.
+Note that these correspond to the axis order of the spatial map to which we want to re-project.
 With these parameters it is easy to extend a map e.g. so that it contains a rotated map without cutting the edges.
 For all these procedures, the appropriate values of CRPIX in the header are adjusted so that the